Associationfor Postal Commerce

-"Representing those who use or support the use of mail for Business Communication and Commerce"
+"Representing those who use or support the use of postal servicesfor Business Communication and Commerce"

 "You will be able to enjoy only those postal rights you are willing to defend."

 December 1, 2015

 USPS Industry Alert: The Postal Service has several key initiatives to streamline the acceptance, induction, and verification of commercial card, letter, and flat mailings: Full-Service Intelligent Mail, Move Update, eInduction, and Seamless Acceptance.
 A new publication, Streamlined Mail Entry for Letters and Flats, provides the policies and procedures for these initiatives.
 An initial draft of the document is posted on RIBBS.
 The mailing industry is encouraged to review and provide feedback on the document by December 24, 2015.
 Feedback should be sent to firstname.lastname@example.org.

 USPS Office of the Inspector General: Our Semiannual Report to Congress – and You

 Bloomberg: At the moment, [delivery] drones are more fiction than fact.
 Delivery by drones isn’t likely to be legal in the U.S. for the foreseeable future, and such package drop-offs are not technically feasible now.Every time you see a headline about Amazon’s drones, then, think about the business strategy behind the company’s well-timed reveals aimed at customers, regulators and the shipping companies on which Amazon is reluctantly dependent.